 Taking care of your people is such a common phrase in the workplace.
 Managers and leaders use it often when describing managers and what they should be doing.
 There is only one problem, many managers, supervisors, and leaders have no idea what it means to take care of your people.

 The most common technique people employ to attempt this feat is only to give people what they want.
-Although listening to your people’s wishes and wants is vital to a manager, only doing what they want will not improve the organization or the morale of its members.
-Let’s clarify what taking care of your people and how to do it.
+Although listening to your people’s wishes and desires is vital to a manager, only doing what they want will not improve the organization or the morale of its members.
+Let’s clarify what caring for your people is and how to do it.

 Third, the leader needs to ensure there is fun in the workplace.
-So often fun is seen as a waste of time.
+So often, fun is seen as a waste of time.
 If your people don’t have a good time at work, they will soon lose the desire to come to work.
 Find ways to have fun.